Dragons' Den superdeal

 Being able to increase the stock of washable diapers was one of the reasons for participating in Dragons' Den.
 But the broadcast was also a great platform to polish up the image of washable diapers.
 The old-fashioned cloth and safety pin are long gone.
 Due to the broadcast, even more parents see the HappyBear Diapers as the diapers of today: beautiful and better for your baby, your wallet and the environment.

 Sustainability is more important than ever.
-An average child needs 6,000 to 7,000 diapers to be potty trained.
-All those diapers together form 8 to 10 percent of the waste in the Netherlands.
-The washable diapers make a big difference, also in the wallet.
+An average child needs six to seven thousand diapers before he or she is potty trained.
+All those diapers together make up eight to ten percent of the waste in the Netherlands.
+The washable diapers therefore make a big difference, also in the wallet.
 Even including washing, parents are on average a thousand euros cheaper per diaper period than with disposable diapers.